-- 1. The CRPA shall use bilingual letterhead and business cards.
-The language on signs, displays, etc., shall be bilingual.
-The bilingualism of such materials shall be an obvious indication that services are available in both official languages.
-Both official languages shall be given equal prominence. - 2.
-Correspondence shall be answered in the official language used by the member corresponding with CRPA.
-If CRPA is initiating the correspondence, it should take reasonable steps to ascertain the official language preference of the person addressed. - 3.
-All forms used by members shall be made available in each official language. - 4.
-Whenever practical, the web site, the "Bulletin", Board meeting minutes, and official documents shall be made available in both English and French.
+- 2. Correspondence shall be answered in the official language used by the member corresponding with the CRPA.
+If the CRPA is initiating the correspondence, it should take reasonable steps to ascertain the official language preference of the person addressed and offer a translation, if needed. - 3.
+All forms used by members shall be made available in each official language or bilingual, if possible. - 4.
+Whenever practical, the website, the Bulletin, the Board meeting minutes, and the official documents shall be made available in both English and French.
 When a publication is produced in only one official language, an abstract should be provided in the other official language.

-The following guidelines shall, however, be followed: - a) Web site updates should not be delayed while awaiting translation.
-Postings should be offered at the earliest opportunity with translated versions (English to French, or French to English) as soon as is practicable. - b) Only abstracts of articles for the "Bulletin" need to be translated.
+The following guidelines shall, however, be followed:

+- a) Website updates should not be delayed while awaiting translation.
+Postings should be offered at the earliest opportunity with translated versions (English to French, or French to English) as soon as is practicable. - b) Only abstracts of articles for the Bulletin need to be translated.
 The full text will be offered in the official language in which it is submitted.
-The existing bilingual title pages as well as the editorial and the President's message shall be fully bilingual.

-c) All notices and announcements printed in the "Bulletin" shall be printed in both official languages.

-- d) The Constitution, Association By-Laws and Policy Manual shall be available in both official languages. - e) Minutes of all Board of Directors meetings shall be posted to the web site in both official languages. - 5.
+The existing bilingual title pages as well as the editorial and the President's message shall be fully bilingual. - c) All notices and announcements printed in the Bulletin shall be printed in both official languages. - d) The Constitution, Association By-Laws and Policy Manual shall be available in both official languages. - e) Minutes of all Board of Directors meetings shall be posted to the website.
+Whenever possible, the Board of Directors meetings minutes should be in both official languages. - 5.
 Initial response to a telephone call should be bilingual; this response may be a voice recording.
-A response in the official language used by the caller will be made by staff of the Secretariat or someone authorized by the Secretariat .

-- 6. At the AGM of the Association, efforts should be made to ensure that members feel free to use the official language of their choice. - 7.
+A response in the official language used by the caller will be made by staff of the Secretariat or someone authorized by the Secretariat. - 6.
+At the Annual General Meeting (AGM) of the Association, efforts should be made to ensure that members feel free to use the official language of their choice. - 7.
 At the Annual Conference of the CRPA, abstracts of all papers as well as conference information shall be provided in both official languages.
 The Board may require simultaneous translation at conferences held in the province of Quebec, and the Board may require that simultaneous interpretation be provided for conferences in other provinces and territories.
 The cost of translation should be built into the conference budget. - 8.
 The Board of Directors shall be responsible for ensuring the overall application of the policy.